-Preta contemplates that all the harm in the world is the manifestation of living beings strong attachment and dependency to things outside of themselves for their own happiness and that this is one of the main reasons why living beings harm each other.
+Preta contemplates that all the harm in the world is the caused by living beings’ strong dependency on things outside of themselves for their own happiness and that this is one of the main reasons why living beings harm each other.

-Preta sees that in order for there to any lasting peace in the world, a new story needs to found, one that understands that an internal revolution is intrinsic for any lasting external change.
+Preta sees that in order for there to be any lasting peace in the world, a new story needs to found; one that understands that an internal revolution is intrinsic for any lasting external change.
 She visits several people on different paths to discover what this means to them.

 After visiting several people, Preta begins a quest to find ways to dissolve the separateness of self.

-Realising a new story of love, wisdom and interconnectedness, she begins to throw away her self-centered attachment.
+Realising a new story of love, wisdom, and interconnectedness, she begins to throw away her self-centred attachment.

 She is told by Abyha, that due to her valuable discoveries, she may continue to live in the human realm.
-She declines Abyha’s offer, stating she would prefer to go back and assist the beings in the spirit realm whose pain is much more manifest.
+She declines Abyha’s offer, stating she would prefer to go back and assist the beings in the spirit realm whose pain is much more severe. .

 As a result of her pure intention, she dissolves into ‘flow’, a refined energy that possesses the ability to plant seeds into people’s hearts.
-These seeds afford any living being a window to temporarily cease focusing on the suffering of self and to experience the world of other, thereby affording others the same opportunity as Preta had.
+These seeds afford any living being a window to temporarily cease focusing on the suffering of self and to experience the world of other, thereby providing an example to more living beings, as Preta had done.